AmIUniqueTools/.github/profile/README.md

 The application extracts attributes **without requesting Android permissions** and **does not intentionally access personal user data**, such as emails or phone numbers.
 However, device fingerprint data may still contain attributes that could potentially reveal identifying information.
 Consequently, **we followed a responsible disclosure process and notified the relevant parties of the identified issues**, as described in the paper.

 For privacy and ethical reasons, the **dataset collected during the study is not included in this artifact** and is **securely stored in our institutional database**.
-Instead, we provide **synthetic example fingerprints** that illustrate the structure of the collected data.
+Instead, we provide **dummy dataset collected on real Android devices available through the Browserstack platform** that illustrate the structure of the collected data.

 The original data collection study involving real participants was conducted in accordance with institutional ethical guidelines and was **approved by the Institutional Review Board (IRB) of [INRIA](https://www.inria.fr/), France**.
 Participants provided informed consent prior to participation.